kpnapistore/SMS-KPN/Tutorials/Send_SMS_with-Node-RED/Tutorial_KPN-SMS.md

 You will build a flow consisting of two parts:

-1. In the first part flow you obtain an access token from the KPN Authorization API (OAuth flow).
+1. In the first part flow you obtain an access token from the KPN Authorization API (Authorization flow).
 2. In the second and you send an SMS using the `POST /send` endpoint of the KPN SMS API.

 If you don't want to build the flow yourself you can download it directly from GitHub and import it into you own Node-RED environment.